 Neuro-Linguistic Programming (NLP): Understanding Communication And Personal Development

-Neuro-Linguistic Programming (NLP) is an approach to communication, personal development, and psychotherapy created in the 1970s.
+Neuro-linguistic programming (NLP) is an approach to communication, personal development, and psychotherapy developed in the 1970s.

 NLP aims to understand how people process information and create models for thinking and behaving.

-NLP studies the relationship between neurological processes (neuro), language (linguistic) and behavioral patterns learned through experience (programming).
+NLP training studies the relationship between neurological processes (neuro), language (linguistic), and behavioral patterns learned through experience (programming).

 Definitions